10 Vintage Trucks That Never Went Out of Style

 1955 Dodge C

-This vintage truck was made to be on a Christmas card.
-The second owner bought the car in 2010 and did his best to restore it to its original condition.
+This vintage 1955 Dodge C was made to be on a Christmas card.
+The second owner bought it in 2010 and did his best to restore it to its original condition.
 Everyone gathers around to admire his work every time he brings the car out for a ride.

 1959 Chevrolet Apache